-Tuesday, October 9, 2018, 6:30pm to 8:30pm
+Tuesday, December 11, 2018, 6:30pm to 8:30pm.

 This lecture will address the process of creating lasting attachments with adoptive children, some challenges to the process, and guidance and tips to overcome difficulties.
-Dr. Laura Brock, clinical psychologist, will address unique attachment issues for adoptive families including families that adopt toddlers and older children with difficult early experiences.
-Dr. Brock has provided clinical services to children and families since 2007, with a focus on early childhood assessment and treatment for issues such as ADHD, disruptive behavior, child and family trauma, anxiety, and childhood depression.
-At Erikson’s Center for Children and Families, Dr. Brock provides developmental, psycho-educational, and psychological evaluations and counseling services.
+Dr. Laura Brock Fraint, clinical psychologist, will address unique attachment issues for adoptive families including families that adopt toddlers and older children with difficult early experiences.
+Dr. Fraint has provided clinical services to children and families since 2007, with a focus on early childhood assessment and treatment for issues such as ADHD, disruptive behavior, child and family trauma, anxiety, and childhood depression.
+At Erikson’s Center for Children and Families, Dr. Fraint provides developmental, psycho-educational, and psychological evaluations and counseling services.
 This lecture is appropriate for prospective adoptive parents and adoptive parents seeking developmental guidance and insight into nurturing positive and growth-promoting relationships with their children.